-TSA To Use Floppy-Eared Dogs At Airports Because They Look Less Scary to Kids
+TSA To Use Floppy-Eared Dogs At Airports Because They Look Less Scary

 Out with the pointy, in with the floppy?
 Is that how the saying goes?
 According to the U.S. Transportation Security Administration (TSA), that’s what’s happening in 2019, as they’re looking to employ more ‘floppy-eared’ dogs for their screening.
 Why?
 Because according to TSA administrator David Pekoske, pointy-eared dogs like German Shepherds and Belgian Malinois scare children more than their floppy-eared counterparts like Golden and Labrador Retrievers.